 - fresh ground pepper

 - Mix the flour with the salt.
-Combine the water with the olive oil and the lemon juice.
+Combine the water with olive oil and lemon juice.
 Start adding the water and olive oil mix into the flour, mix well until you have a soft dough that does not stick to the hands.
-Cover with a damp towel and let it rest for at least half an hour.
+Cover with a damp towel and let it rest for 2 hours.

 - Cut the zucchini into thin slices, about 2-3 mm.
-Add salt, mix well and place in a collander in the sink to allow the zucchini to release any liquid.
+Add salt, mix well and place in a colander in the sink to allow the zucchini to release any liquid.

-- Peel potatoes and cut in thin slices about 2-3 mm.
+- Peel potatoes and cut into thin slices about 2-3 mm.
 Season with salt and set aside.

-- In a medium bowl mix all cheese and fresh mint together well.
+- In a medium bowl, mix all cheese and fresh mint.
 Add 2-3 tbs olive oil.
 Season with a generous amount of fresh ground pepper.
 Mix again well.

 - Starting with the bigger piece, lightly flour the work surface and rolling pin and working quickly, gently begin to roll the dough from the center outward.
 Apply even pressure and rotate the dough after every few passes, flipping the dough over occasionally and adding more flour as necessary.

 - Check if the dough is the correct size for your pan.
 It should be large enough to cover the sides of your pan.
-Oil all sides with little olive oil.
+Oil all sides of the pan with a little olive oil.

-- Use the pads of your fingers to gently press the dough into the pan.
+- Gently press the dough into the pan.
 If any tears or holes form, patch them with extra scraps of dough.
 Make sure all sides of the pan are covered.
 Trim any excess dough.

-- Add an even layer of potatoes slices first.
+- Add a light layer of cheese first.
+Follow with a layer of potato slices—season with some freshly ground pepper.
 Add an even layer of zucchini slices.
 Add a layer of the cheese mix.
-Add another layer of potatoes, zucchini etc following the same process.
+Add another layer of potatoes, zucchini, etc., following the same process.
 Gently press down as you add more layers.
-I added 2 layers of each, finishing with a layer of cheese.
+Finish with a layer of cheese.

 - Bake for at least 1 hour and 30 min.
-Depending on your oven it might take up to 2 hours.
+Depending on your oven, it might take up to 2 hours.
 You want the potatoes and zucchini cooked thoroughly.
-Cover the pie with aluminum foil half way if you need to to avoid it browning too much.
+Cover the pie with aluminum foil halfway if you need to to avoid browning too much.

 - Let it cool completely before serving.
-It is best enjoyed cold or in room temperature.
-Makes an excellent summer lunch paired with a lovely traditional greek salad.
-Enjoy!
+It is best enjoyed cold or at room temperature.